RT | Recyclable™

 Rootree™ is serious about sustainability.

-That’s why we are pushing the limits and leading the industry towards a more environmentally conscious future.
+That's why we are pushing the limits and leading the industry toward an environmentally conscious future.

 Rootree’s latest development is a truly recyclable pouch.